Parents

 Here we list resources to encourage education and involvement in the STEM fields.
 The resources are listed in alphabetical order.

-Over one-hundred hands-on activities for quick and fun things to do: STEM, crafts, coding, cooking, nature and holiday topics.
-You can also sign up for their electronic newsletter.
+Hands-on activities for quick and fun things to do: STEM, crafts, coding, cooking, nature, and holiday topics.
+Sign up for their newsletter.

-Educational programs, tours, the “Out-Loud” lecture series; Argonne is a world renowned research facility in our midst.
-Take a look!
+Educational programs, tours, the “Out-Loud” lecture series; Argonne is a local, world renowned research facility.

-Many think that STEM should have an Arts component, to increase integration, collaboration, creativity and communication, thus STEAM!
-Check out their upcoming programs.
+Many think that STEM should have an Arts component, thus STEAM!
+Check out their programs.

-Here you’ll find the Artificial Intelligence Family Challenge, and more programs to encourage curiosity, creativity, and perseverance.
-This organization has an engineering and technology emphasis.
+The Artificial Intelligence Family Challenge and more programs to encourage curiosity, creativity, and perseverance.

-Browse the site to connect with nature in our treasured county forest preserves.
-You can read nature stories in the blog Nature’s Storytellers, or connect to our local natural preserves in the comfort of your home
+Connect with nature in our treasured county forest preserves.
+You can read stories in the blog Nature’s Storytellers, or connect to our local natural preserves.

-A network of European Ministries of Education, the goal of this not-for-profit is to bring innovation in teaching and learning technology to learners, educators, researchers and industry.
+A network of European Ministries of Education, its goal is to innovate in teaching and learning with learners, educators, researchers, and industry.

-The STEM Aviation and Space Education program of the Federal Aviation Administration aims “to prepare and inspire the next generation of skilled professionals for the aviation and aerospace industries and to educate the public about FAA’s mission to maintain the safest, most efficient aerospace system in the world.”
-Summer programs, videos, career information and more at their site.
+The STEM Aviation and Space Education program of the FAA aims to inspire, educate and prepare the next generation of aviation and aerospace professionals.
+Summer programs, videos, and career information

-Looking for out-of-school STEM enrichment programs, created with encouragement, fun and inquiry-based experiences in mind?
-Check out the variety of programs at IMSA.
+A variety of out-of-school STEM enrichment programs, created with encouragement, fun and inquiry-based experiences in mind.

-The International Society for Technology in Education has developed technology standards for students (and educators) as we’ve become digital citizens.
-You may be interested in reading them, and reflecting on how you can help your child thrive in a rapidly changing technological world.
+The International Society for Technology in Education has developed educational standards.
+Help your child thrive in a rapidly changing technological world.

-This overview article includes a definition of STEM, with justification for the movement, information on STEM in K-12 education, interactive opportunities for kids, and extracurricular programs such as camps and after school programs.
+A definition of STEM, with justification for the movement, info on STEM in K-12 education, interactive opportunities for kids, and extracurricular programs.

 Blog dedicated to helping parents raise STEM-loving, “Maker-friendly” kids.
-Highlights Science, Technology, Engineering, Math, gifted education, and STEM for girls.
-Kim Moldofsky, author, mother.
+Gifted education and STEM for girls included.

 National Alliance for Partnerships in Equity (NAPE) promotes equity in educational opportunities and career choices.

-Check out the National Parks’ website.
-If you can’t visit in person—or to prepare for a future visit—view their webcam broadcasts, video and photo tours, kids’ activities, citizen science opportunities, and explore all sorts of interesting information.
-Yay for our national parks!
+If you can’t visit in person—or to prepare for a future visit—view their webcam broadcasts, on-line tours, kids’ activities, and citizen science opportunities.

 Recommended resources from their K-12 Outreach Office

-From Stanford University Graduate School of Education; their site aims to promote math as fun and challenging.
-Use their resources to inform yourself and encourage your child.
+From Stanford University Grad School of Education; their site aims to promote math as fun and challenging.
+Resources to inform and encourage!

 Citizen Science